 1. Download SalesHandy Outlook plug-in and install it on your PC.
 You can download the plug-in here.

 2. Refresh your Outlook.
 Once you refresh your Outlook your SalesHandy tracking feature will appear on the ribbon carrying the sales tools.
-However, your will not be able to schedule and track your emails if you don’t have SalesHandy account.
+However, you will not be able to schedule and track your emails if you don’t have SalesHandy account.

-Once your documents are uploaded to their server, SalesHandy ensures your emails are delivered to the recipient, even when you are asleep.
 If you are new to SalesHandy, you can sign up for your free trial here.